DJRoche509/DJRoche509/README.md

 - :telescope: I’m working as a Technologist and contributing to automation and testing of web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring Data Analytics Projects.

 - :zap: In my free time, I solve problems on Leetcode and read tech articles.